 - Research and identify keywords: Analyze primary competitors.
 Where’s the white space?

 - Create a keyword taxonomy: Guides developing content.

 - Apply technical techniques: Involves on-page SEO like title tags as well as off-page activities like cultivating third-party links

 - Measure: Track performance against benchmarked KPIs

-Some companies believe that Google AdWords – also known as pay-per-click – addresses online searches.
+Some companies believe that Google Ads – also known as pay-per-click – addresses online searches.
 That’s like saying advertising replaces media coverage.

 Paid search has a place in the digital marketing mix.
 In the B2B sphere, it can increase awareness and generate volume at the top of the funnel.
 Still, by virtue of being paid, it lacks the credibility and authority that’s so vital in the B2B sales process.

 Our work on SEO assignments has earned a fair amount of industry recognition.